cairo-book/cairo-book/src/ch02-06-common-collections.md

 An array is a collection of elements of the same type.
 You can create and use array methods by importing the `array::ArrayTrait` trait.

-An important thing to note is that arrays are append-only.
-This means that you can only add elements to the end of an array.
-Arrays are, in fact, queues whose values can't be popped nor modified.
+An important thing to note is that arrays have limited modifications options.
+Arrays are, in fact, queues whose values can't be modified.
 This has to do with the fact that once a memory slot is written to, it cannot be overwritten, but only read from it.
+You can only append items to the end of an array and remove items from the front using `pop_front`.

 #### Creating an Array